igwgames/nes-starter-kit/README.md

 Tripod and Geocities back in the day ;)

 That said, if you decide to check this out and have thoughts, please share them.
 You are welcome to open an issue or PR, or even just send me a Tweet/DM.
 You can help shape the outcome of this project.
+Don't be afraid to dive in, even though not everything is done!

 ## What is this?

-A fully-fledged starter kit for NES games.
+It's a fully-fledged starter kit for NES games.
 It is the source to a top-down adventure game, alongside all of the tools needed to change it.
-It also comes with a guide to changing everything about it, alternatively titled "Making an NES Game for Dummies".
+It also comes with a guide to changing everything about it, which could also be titled "The dummy's guide to creating an NES game".

-The idea is, download this (either via git or github zip file), set up the tools, run the game, then tweak it and make your own!
-With the right hardware, you can even play your game on an actual NES.
+The idea is, download this (either via git or a zip file), set up the tools, run the game, then tweak it and make your own!
+With the right hardware, you can even play your game on your own NES.

 The only thing this is *not* is an introduction to programming - if you have never programmed anything before, I suggest finding a tutorial online for C or C++, and getting a couple really basic programs working.
 (At the very least, find out what a "hello world" program is, and write+run one successfully.)

-Here is a pretty good interactive tutorial - it lets you write and run your code in the browser, so you don't need to set anything up!
-[Learn C Tutorial](http://www.learn-c.org/)
+One options is the [Learn C Tutorial](http://www.learn-c.org/) - it lets you write and run your code in the browser, so you don't need to set anything up!

 ## Related projects